semickolon/fak/README.md

 ```
 let sticky_shift = tap.sticky.mod.lsft in

 # It doesn't have to be just shift.
-You can mix and match mods as shown below.
+You can combine mods as shown below.
 # When you press two sticky mods in a row, they get stacked or combined, waiting for the next key press.

 let sticky_gui_alt = tap.sticky.mod.lgui & tap.sticky.mod.lalt in